 - Quick!
 Open them we’ll make a selection.

-Result, in the middle of the airport and under the anxious eyes of my family, my boss is throwing away all the cloves he judges unnecessary to take with me.
-Once this little technical detail set, I quickly went to register my luggage and finally was ready to move to the control desk.
+Result, in the middle of the airport and under the anxious eyes of my family, my new boss threw away all the clothes he judged unnecessary to take with me.
+Once this little technical detail set, I quickly went to register my luggage and finally was ready to move to the security desk.

-So far, I had been so busy with my departure that I did not really realize what was happening but suddenly, seeing that the time of the separation had come, a ball of anxiety was felt at the back of my throat.
+So far, I had been so busy with my departure that I did not really realize what was happening but suddenly, seeing that the time of separation had come, a ball of anxiety formed at the back of my throat.

 - It is time my loves, I must say goodbye.

-Not easy all this, especially for my four-year-old kid who does not well understood why his dad is leaving him for so long.
+Not easy all this, especially for my four-year-old kid who did not understand well why his dad was leaving him for so long.

-Here I am on the plane to London.
-During my youth I had already done some flying in small aircraft, but had never taken a commercial plane and I must say that I enjoyed this first flight.
+Here I was on the plane to London.
+During my youth I had already done some flying in small aircraft, but I had never taken a commercial plane and I must say that I enjoyed this first flight.

-At the London terminal, I am a little bit confused.
-Knowing nothing about airports, I virtually stop at all the panels signaling messages to check if one of them does not apply to a flight towards Aberdeen.
+At the London terminal, I was a little bit confused.
+Knowing nothing about airports, I virtually stopped at every panel displaying messages to check if one of them applied to a flight to Aberdeen.

 Probably seeing that I was a little lost, a stewardess approached me and offered her help.
 Thus, thanks to her, I found myself quickly in the terminal where my next flight was due to leave.

-Twenty hours fifteen, new departure for the Scottish city where I arrive an hour thirty later.
+At 8:15 PM, new departure for the Scottish city where I arrived an hour and a half later.
 For the umpteenth time I reread the roadmap that Michel had given me:

 «At Aberdeen airport take a bus and go to the George Hotel on Union Street. ''

-Take a bus alright, but which one amongst all those waiting on the parking?
-Nah, I will just ask a driver.
-As I had revised my English with the Assimil method during these last days, I proudly asked a first driver:
+Take a bus alright, but which one among all those waiting in the parking lot?
+Actually I just asked a driver.
+As I had revised my English with the Assimil method during the last few days, I proudly asked the first driver:

 - Do you go center?